Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: ICM / IGrM Models

 From the UPP and each temperature profile, we obtain the electron number density as

 where $T(y)$ is given by the CC fit from \cite{Baldi:Ettori:2012} for the ``UPP Baldi'' model, and $T(y) = T_{500}$ for the ``UPP Iso'' model.

-As empirical fits, the UPP-derived models implicitly assume a free baryon fraction $f_g$, which we would like to be a tunable parameter.
-To correct this, we integrate Eq.~\ref{eq:ne_upp_raw} numerically to calculate the implicit baryon fraction $\hat{n}_0$ and then normalize the expression by this (see Appendix~\ref{app:upp_norm}).
+As empirical fits, the UPP-derived models implicitly assume a gas fraction, which we would like to be a tunable parameter.
+To correct this, we integrate Eq.~\ref{eq:ne_upp_raw} numerically to calculate the implicit gas fraction $\hat{n}_0$ and then normalize the expression by this (see Appendix~\ref{app:upp_norm}).
 The result is

 Mass dependence is included via the power-law factor in $p(y)$ and in the definition of $T_{500}$.
 Redshift-dependence comes from $\rho_{500}$, which depends on the critical density.